Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptLoader

 A "ptLoader" node imports an existing PTGui .pts file from disk.
+The output from the ptLoader node is a Fusion ScriptVal data type that stores the PTGui information inside a Lua table structure that can be read by other nodes.

 ![ptLoader](images/fuse-ptLoader.png)